Headshotincursion584/glitter/README.md

 - `glitter update` — Check the latest available Glitter version.
 - `glitter receive [--mode trusted|all] [--dir PATH] [--port PORT] [--no-encryption]` — Run in auto-receive mode (trusted/all) without opening the menu.

-Tip: once the initial setup is complete, you can keep Glitter running headlessly with your favourite process manager (`uv run`, `systemd`, `pm2`, ...).
+Tip: once the initial setup is complete, you can keep Glitter running headlessly with your favourite process manager (`systemd`, `pm2`, ...).

 ## Files & Persistence